octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 ```

 ### Account activation
-Activate your account by replacing "accountName" and "faucet" below with an account name and the path to your downloaded faucet file (which can be different from "~/Downloads/"):
+Activate your account by replacing "accountName" and "faucet" below with an account name and the path to your downloaded faucet file (this can be different from "~/Downloads/"):

 ```bash
 tezos-client activate account accountName with ~/Downloads/faucet.json